Michelleoc/pands-project/README.md

 ![](images/5.0.1.confusionmatrix.PNG)

-I can see that the accuracy is 1.0 or about 100% on the hold out dataset.
+I can see that the accuracy is 1.0 or 100% on the hold out dataset.
 The confusion matrix provides an indication of the errors made.

 ## Project Conclusion <a name="projectconclusion"></a>